-This document is intended to provide a detailed overview of the three stages of an L-series, M-series, and vSpace Client deployment:
+This document is intended to provide a detailed overview of the three main stages of a deployment with vSpace:

 Below you'll find a consolidated list of resources related to each of these three deployment stages.
 We encourage anyone who is planning a deployment with our products to go through this checklist to gain an overview of what to expect from this process.

-Note that all these product series are very similar to each other in terms of the software they use and the way in which they interact with a vSpace Pro 10.
-For this reason, the vast majority of configuration, troubleshooting, and server tuning resources should be pretty similar for whichever product you use.
+For this reason, the vast majority of configuration, troubleshooting, and server tuning resources should be pretty similar for whichever vSpace-based thin client you use.

 1. PRE DEPLOYMENT PLANNING